Bet Republic Casino Review

 Sports Betting

 Bet Republic runs a full sportsbook alongside the casino on a shared account balance.
 Australian players can bet on AFL, NRL, Big Bash League cricket, Super Rugby, A-League soccer, horse racing, tennis, basketball, MMA and esports, with live in-play betting carrying real-time odds.
-The separate 150% sports welcome up to A$1,000 at 6x wagering is generous by sportsbook standards.
+The separate 100% sports welcome up to A$375 at 6x wagering on deposit plus bonus is reasonable by sportsbook standards.
 The all-in-one model is the genuine draw for an Aussie who wants pokies and a footy multi in one account — the caveat, as ever with this cluster, is that winnings exit through the same banking pipeline the record below flags.

 Payment Methods